tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/about_page.rst

 5. Create the Disclaimer Modal
 ==============================

+In this step you will create a new modal that will contain a disclaimer for the app.
+This modal will need to be available on all pages, so it will be added to the base template.

 1. Create a new Bootstrap modal in :file:`templates/earth_engine/base.html`.
 Modals should be placed in the ``after_app_content`` block: